unorthodox123/RacialDotMap/README.md

 RacialDotMap
 ============

-Python code for creating a dataset for a dot density map for every person in the U.S., coded by race and ethnicity.
+Python and Processing code for creating (1) a dataset for every person in the U.S., coded by race and ethnicity, and (2) map tiles from the data.